zanderkim/blackjackgame/readme.md

 Unique rules:
 	- Ace is always valued at 11, never 1.
-	- Betting feature always returns double, no minimum or maximum bet.
 	- User can see both of dealer's cards.
 	- Only press start for the first hand, "deal new hand button" afterward.